panda-re/panda/panda/docs/manual.md

     currently no safeguard to prevent overwriting previous recordings, so be careful to choose a unique name.

-    The recording log consists of two parts: the snapshot, which is named `<name>-rr-snp`, the recording log, which is named `<name>-rr-nondet.log`, and the command line command used to initiate PANDA, which is named `<name>-rr.cmd`.
+    The recording log consists of three parts: the snapshot, which is named `<name>-rr-snp`, the recording log, which is named `<name>-rr-nondet.log`, and a file containing the command line used to run PANDA, which is named `<name>-rr.cmd`.

 * `end_record`